Work with BILL webhooks

 }

 When you create a new subscription, a one-time securityKey is one of the generated values in the response.
-All event notifications sent to your notificationUrl are signed with this key using the HMAC-SHA256 algorithm.
-The key is sent as the x-bill-sha-signature header value in the notification.
+BILL uses the HMAC-SHA256 algorithm to sign all event notifications sent to your notificationUrl with the securityKey.
+The output format of the generated hash value is base64.

 See the /v3/subscriptions API for more information about the complete list of subscription operations.

-Generating a test subscription event
+Generate a test event notification

-You can use this endpoint to confirm whether the your subscription and notifications workflow has been successfully set up.
-BILL sends you a test event notification to the specified subscription notificationUrl.
+When you set up a subscription, you can generate a test event with POST /v3/subscriptions/{subscriptionId}/test.
+Use this endpoint to confirm whether the your subscription and notifications workflow has been successfully set up.
+BILL sends you a test event notification to the specified notification URL.

 Sample response

 In this response example, a test event notification is available.
 The JSON-escaped payload is presented as a string.
+You will receive such a response with you do not set any of the optional values in your POST /v3/subscriptions/{subscriptionId}/test request.

 {